 - The Golden Age by John C. Wright: In a post-singularity future where life extension technology has made every human effectively immortal, the theft of a portion of his memories sends Phaethon on a quest throughout the transformed solar system.

 - 5 Science-Based Tests to Measure Your Vitality At Home by J.P.
-Medved and Rachel Burger: If you’re feeling a little crunched for time, check out Longevity Advice’s 100% free ebook on how to test your youthfulness without leaving your house.
+Medved and Rachel Burger: If you’re feeling a little crunched for time, check out Longevity Advice’s own 100% free ebook on how to test your youthfulness without leaving your house.
 The science behind the tests is peer-reviewed and you might be surprised by what you find.

-Any other top longevity books for 2021?
+Any other top longevity books for 2024?

 Which of your favorites did we miss?
 What do you recommend and why?